MattDierick/RTD-NGINX-App-Protect-UDF/source/_build/html/_sources/class1/module1/module1.rst.txt

 .. note:: This application is available on Gitlab in case you want to build your own lab :

-First of all, it is important to understand how Arcadia app is splitted between micro-services
+First of all, it is important to understand how Arcadia app is split between micro-services

-**This is how Arcadia App looks like when the 4 microservices are up and running, and you can see how traffic is routed based on URI**
+**This is what Arcadia App looks like when the 4 microservices are up and running, and you can see how traffic is routed based on URI**

 .. image:: ../pictures/module1/arcadia-api.png
    :align: center